pbeza/wildland-core/docs/processes/0004_release_strategy.md

 ### Setup

-Once release is planned, and the scope is defined by project management, a maintainer will create a release brach, branching of develop.
+Once release is planned, and the scope is defined by project management, a maintainer will create a release branch, branching of `develop`.
 Afterwards the maintainer must bump the crates version to the pre-release format, namely

 ```